-- 2.1 The Articles and provisions contained herein constitute a bilateral and binding agreement between the District and the Association. - 2.2 This agreement shall remain if full force and effect from July 1, 2015 until June 30, 2018, and thereafter shall continue in effect year-by-year unless one of the parties notifies the other in writing no later than March 15 of its request to modify, amend, or terminate the Agreement.
+- 2.1 The Articles and provisions contained herein constitute a bilateral and binding agreement between the District and the Association. - 2.2 This agreement shall remain if full force and effect from July 1, 2018 until June 30, 2021, and thereafter shall continue in effect year-by-year unless one of the parties notifies the other in writing no later than March 15 of its request to modify, amend, or terminate the Agreement.

-For 2016/17 and 2017/18, each party may open two articles for negotiation in addition to Article 6, Salaries and Article 7, Fringe Benefits for a total of six (6) articles.
+For 2019/2020 and 2020/2021, each party may open two articles for negotiation in addition to Article 6, Salaries and Article 7, Fringe Benefits for a total of six (6) articles.

-Articles relating to the inclusion of Nurses, School Psychologists, Speech Pathologists, Child Development Teachers, and Family Services Lead into the Bargaining Unit will be ongoing and will not count as reopeners.
+Articles relating to the inclusion of Nurses, School Psychologists, Speech Pathologists, Child Development Teachers, and Family Services Lead into the Bargaining Unit will be ongoing until June 30, 2019 unless either party request an additional year passed on the bargaining unit needs by May 15, 2019.